fighter-lee/MyApplication/goodStudy/en/composition/template1.md

 4. 事物3: the market share of American car

-    As can be seen from the column chart above,remarkably different trends of the market shares of different car are vividly demonstrated.There was a gradual growth in the market s hare of home-made car,from 25% in 2008 to 30% in 2009.At the meanwhile,the market share of Japanese car has undergone a significant decline during the same period, descending from 35% to 25%.As for the market share of American car,it almost remained stable at 12%.
+    As can be seen from the column chart above,remarkably different trends of the market shares of different car are vividly demonstrated.There was a gradual growth in the market share of home-made car,from 25% in 2008 to 30% in 2009.At the meanwhile,the market share of Japanese car has undergone a significant decline during the same period, descending from 35% to 25%.As for the market share of American car,it almost remained stable at 12%.